bbauska/W3Cx-5of5/README.md

 ![](./images/image367.png){width="5.0in"
 height="2.3269225721784776in"}

-One of them is the length\...and you access properties using the "." operator.
+One of them is the length&#41;and you access properties using the "." operator.
 This, the length, corresponds to the number of elements: 1, 2, 3 and 4.
 The last one, the last element is at index given by the length property -- 1. "purple", the last element, is located at index